 The Big Five of seafood

 Sometimes it's hard to choose between all the good things at the fishmongers.
 In 2016, Munchies visited Gothenburg to sample the region and made a list of what they called West Sweden's 'Big Five' of Seafood.
 This list included shrimp, oysters, crayfish, mussels, and lobsters - a quite mouth watering selection.
-Our advice is to try them all, why not at the fish market hall Feskekôrka.
-Also read Munchies' article.
+Our advice is to try them all, check out our guide to Fish restaurants in Gothenburg.
+Also, read Munchies' article.

 Hel and Halv Special